Council of Irish Genealogical Organisations: History

 The Council of Irish Genealogical Organisations CIGO was established in 1992 in response to the Irish Government's announcement that the General Register Office (GRO) was to be decentralised to Roscommon town, Co Roscommon.
 Initially, the body was known as the GRO Users Groups (GROUSERS) but soon adopted the name CIGO.
-In its early years difficulties arose relating to policy decisions and clarity of purpose, but with this soon overcome by 2011 it had grown to represent all most all of Ireland's voluntary genealogical bodies.
+In its early years, difficulties arose relating to policy decisions and clarity of purpose, but by 2011 it had grown to represent almost all of Ireland's voluntary genealogical bodies.
 These are the: Association of Professional Genealogists in Ireland, Ballinteer Family History Society, Blessington Family History Society, Certificate Genealogists' Alumni Group, Clare Roots Society, Cork Genealogical Society, East Clare Heritage, Irish Family History Society, Irish Genealogical Research Society, Irish Huguenot Society, North of Ireland Family History Society, Raheny Heritage Society, Western Family History Association, Wicklow County Genealogical Society.
 In addition it has a number of associate 'overseas' members from the UK, USA, Canada, Australia and New Zealand.